w3c/ortc/draft-w3c-ortc-api-00.md

 ### Overview

-An {{RTCConnection}} instance establishes a transport with the remote peer for sending and receiving RTP tracks or data.
-Such a transport is established by following ICE procedures.
+{{RTCConnection}} is the main class of ORTC.
+A {{RTCConnection}} instance provides the interface for a browser to directly communicate with another browser or a compliant device, for sending and receiving media stream tracks.
+Communication is signaled via HTTP or WebSocket through a web server or WebSocket server by unspecified means.

 ### Operation

-The offerer peer instantiates a {{RTCConnection}} by passing a local {{RTCSocket}}.
-The offerer peer can, at any time, signal the {{RTCConnectionDescription}} along with its discovered {{RTCIceCandidateDescription}} values.
+A peer instantiates a {{RTCConnection}} by passing an optional local {{RTCSocket}}.

-The offered peer instantiates a {{RTCConnection}} by passing a local {{RTCSocket}} and the remote {{RTCConnectionDescription}}.
-By passing such a remote {{RTCConnectionDescription}} as second argument, the {{RTCConnection}} being instantiated in the offered gets the same *id* attribute than the one present in the remote description.
-The offered signals its {{RTCConnectionDescription}} and {{RTCIceCandidateDescription}} values to the offerer peer.
-The offerer peer applies the remote {{RTCConnectionDescription}} by calling to the *setRemoteDescription* method.

 Once the {{RTCConnection}} has been instantiated the ICE gathering procedure automatically starts for retrieving local ICE candidates.

+The peer can, at any time, signal its {{RTCConnectionDescription}} to the remote peer.
+Once the remote {{RTCConnectionDescription}} is entered into the {{RTCConnection}}, ICE establishment procedure begins until the connection is established.
 ICE candidates can be signaled one to each other at any time (trickle-ICE).
-In order to apply a discovered local ICE candidate in the {{RTCConnection}} the method *setLocalCandidate* must be called, by passing as argument the {{RTCIceCandidateDescription}} provided in the *oncandidate* event.
+In order to apply a discovered local ICE candidate in the {{RTCConnection}} the method *setLocalCandidate* must be called by passing as argument the {{RTCIceCandidateDescription}} provided in the *oncandidate* event.
 Same for remote ICE candidates by using the *setRemoteCandidate* method.

-The *id* attribute of the {{RTCConnection}} is shared by both peers, and will be used as the value of the *connection-id* attribute when both peers signal their {{RTCTrackDescription}} values to each other.

-Calling the method *connect* of both instances of {{RTCConnection}} allows the ICE connection procedure to begin between both peers, and ICE related events begin.
+The developer's JavaScript can attach {{MediaStream}} instances to the {{RTCConnection}} to be sent to the remote.
+Audio/video sending tracks can be individually managed by getting their associated {{RTCTrack}} instance via the *track* method.
+The developer's JavaScript can also signal the receiving tracks information by providing their {{RTCTrackDescription}} via the *receiveTrack* method.